votommy/tommys-blog/README.md

 #### To deploy
 - Run  `npm run docs:build`
 - Push changes to main
-- GitHub Actions will build the site and deploy to [https://votommy.github.io/vitepress-blog/](https://votommy.github.io/vitepress-blog/)
+- GitHub Actions will build the site and deploy